Dare I say it. I think I have too many plants. And I just got another one (and even swapped for some cuttings) recently.

 Plants can really suffer from overwatering in the winter because the soil doesn’t dry out as quickly as it does in warmer months.
-Remember that even though the top two inches of soil may be dry, the bottom of the soil or root ball can be soaking wet.
+Remember that even though the top two inches of soil might be dry, the bottom of the soil or root ball can be soaking wet.
 Because of this, in the winter I like to use my water meter.

 How the Water Meter Works

 Again, I don’t use this as a strict measurement because each plant is different.
-I know what works for some of my plants, but the water meter helps when I’m not totally confident or I have a finicky plant (I’m looking at you English Ivy).
-You can also look for tell tale signs in certain plants to know if they need watering.
-My Alocasias and Peace Lilies droop when they’re thirsty, whereas my Scindapsus leaves start to bend.
+I know what works for some of my plants, but the water meter helps when I’m not totally confident or I have a finicky plant (I’m looking at you English ivy).
+You can also look for telltale signs in certain plants to know if they need watering.
+My alocasias and peace lilies droop when they’re thirsty, whereas my scindapsus leaves start to bend.

 03 of 05

 If you read my previous article about preparing houseplants for winter, you know that I was having an internal struggle about whether or not to move some of my plants away from the radiator in fear that they’d suffer from the dry air.
 I decided not to move them after all, and instead I set up a humidifier nearby.
 I have one from Elechomes and I like it because the water tank is large enough that it can run for 40 hours.
-I have it on a timer so it only goes on until it reaches 60% humidity.
+I have it on a timer so it only goes on until the environment reaches 60% humidity.
 It goes on and off throughout the day to maintain humidity levels.
 This has helped keep my tropical plants happy in what would have been a very dry environment.

 04 of 05